cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

       reduce_target_instance_ids:
         default: []
 ```
-Furthermore, in order to finalize the deployment update (stage 5 of the [deployment udpate flow]({{< relref "manager/update-deployment.md#deployment-update-flow" >}}), your custom `update` workflow must make a REST call, in the following manner:
+Furthermore, in order to finalize the deployment update (stage 5 of the [deployment udpate flow]({{ relRef("manager/update-deployment.md#deployment-update-flow") }}), your custom `update` workflow must make a REST call, in the following manner:

 ```python
 from cloudify.workflows import parameters